What I thought would be the biggest challenge to completing the Whole 30 turned out to be not much of a challenge at all: drinking unsweetened coffee.

 I tried using the Goya brand of coconut cream, but it was gross.
 It was honestly too sweet, and I was shocked to see a very different consistency than the Trader Joe’s brand.

 My recommendation is the Trader Joe’s brand, but you can also make your own coconut cream by putting high quality coconut milk–like the Native Forest brand–in the refrigerator.
-Cheaper brands of coconut milk will not harder like this.
+The cream will separate and harden and you can then scoop it off the top.
+Cheaper brands of coconut milk will not harden like this.
 (Trust me–I’ve tried it!)

 How do you take your coffee?
 What are your tips for making unsweetened coffee palatable?